- Things to Know

 What natural home remedies relieve pain from osteoarthritis and osteoporosis?

 Home remedies may help with symptom relief in either condition, but they are not effective at treating the underlying cause.

 Natural home remedies for osteoarthritis

-Natural home remedies that have been proposed or reported as having some benefit for pain relief of osteoarthritis include:
+Natural home remedies that have been proposed or reported as having some benefit for pain relief of osteoarthritis include the following:

 Natural home remedies for osteoporosis